Is it truly green?

 The same report also emphasizes how India can be a leading algae protein hub.
 “India has a unique advantage as a global bio-manufacturing hub and can be an industry leader in algae-based products with the right balance of academic research and funding from the government, corporate sector, and venture capital firms.
 The geographical and climatic conditions in India are also favorable for the cultivation of microalgae and seaweed.
 With the help of existing technical expertise and channeling investments in technological development and academic research across the value chain, India can lead the way to cost-efficient, functional applications of algae in the alternative protein sector, and a new generation of delicious, nutritious, and sustainable meat, egg, dairy and seafood replacements.”.

 In our minds, there's already quite a lot of innovation happening in the alt-protein sector.
 We're not just talking about plant-based meat, but also cultivated meat, leaf protein, insect protein and other alternatives.
 For now, we're keeping tabs on the algae-for-protein space, but we're more keen to track progress of some of these companies and whether they can scale.

 Algae as an Alternative Material

-The need for an alternate material for plastic packaging is globally well known.
-Several startups have been experimenting with algae based products - whether its bioplastics or a novel material made out of ingredients found in macro algae.
+The need for an alternative material to plastic packaging is a well-known problem, globally.
+Several startups have been experimenting with algae based products - whether its bioplastics or a novel material made out of ingredients found in macro-algae.
 We are particularly excited about the latter.
-Algae based packaging startups have been incubated around the world.
+Algae-based packaging startups have been incubated around the world.
 Most of them are still at a lab scale stage but progressively experimenting to replace multiple forms of plastic packaging.
-The packaging is completely bio-based and biodegradable.
-Different startups have been using different strains of macro algae to extract the ingredients that form the base of the material.
+These types of packaging are completely bio-based and biodegradable.
+Different startups have been using different strains of macro-algae to extract the ingredients that form the base of the material.
 While this material looks promising, we do see a few issues.